-The acropolis, or citadel, of ancient Athens.
+The Acropolis is the acropolis, or citadel, of ancient Athens.
 Rising high above the city, the fortified outcrop contained the national treasury and may sacred sites and shrines, most of them (such as the Parthenon and the Erectheum) associated with the worship of Athene, the patron goddess of Athens.
 The present ruins date mainly from the second half of the 5th century BC.

 Towards the end of the 5th century BC Athens was among the most beautiful cities in the world.
 Founded in the middle of the Bronze Age (traditionally by Cecrops), Athens was named after the city's patron goddess Athens (called 'Athene' in Homer).
 Athwas not at first very wealthy or important, but it gradually grew with the development of trade.
 The first fine buildings were erected towards the end of the 6th century BC, under the rule of Peisistratus and his sons.

 Disaster struck when the Persians captured and burnt Athens in 548 BC.
 But when the Persians had been driven out, the Athenians, led by Pericles, decided to rebuild the ruined temples and other public buildings on the Acropolis (citadel) with as much splendour as they possibly could.
 With the help of great architects and sculptors, they soon made Athens the envy of Greece and the wonder of the world.

 Doric and IonicTwo styles of architecture were were employed: Doric and Ionic.
 Ionic columns are more slender than Doric, crowned with 'ram's horns', and have a base.
 The fluting is also slightly different.